Early Twitter investors double down on consumer Web start-ups

-SAN FRANCISCO (Reuters) - For Twitter Inc’s early venture capital backers, some of whom stand to make over 500 times their investment when the company goes public, now is a time not just to celebrate but increase their stakes in mobile and social media.
+SAN FRANCISCO, Nov 5 (Reuters) - For Twitter Inc’s early venture capital backers, some of whom stand to make over 500 times their investment when the company goes public, now is a time not just to celebrate but increase their stakes in mobile and social media.

 Take Bijan Sabet, the partner at Spark Capital who led his firm’s investment in Twitter in 2008.
 At the time, according to a person familiar with the matter, Twitter was valued at $100 million.
 This week, the company is seeking a valuation of up to $13.6 billion in its initial public offering.